JokerJohn/PALoc/README.md

 - PCL
 - GTSAM 4.0.2

+The GTSAM version should be compatible with running LIO-SAM smoothly.
+Additionally, there is no need to install the Livox driver required by FASTLIO2, as we have directly integrated the necessary message headers into the code.

 ### Quickly Run

 download the demo rosbag and prior map, set the file path in `geode_beta_os64.launch`.